drtheuns/apitizer/README.md

 # TODO

-- [ ] Add more operators to the filter parser, keep some in reserve (such as "search" and other common, custom logic).
+- [X] Add more operators to the filter parser, keep some in reserve (such as "search" and other common, custom logic).
       ["search", "contains", "like", "ilike"]
 - [X] Add ability for custom preload
-- [ ] Add ability for custom filter (operator)
-- [ ] Add ability for custom sorting
+- [X] Add ability for custom sorting
-- [ ] It should be possible to overwrite an operator.
+- [X] It should be possible to overwrite an operator.
 - [ ] Generate documentation from a query builder.
   - Expose through an endpoint in both HTML/JSON format?
   - Generate all at compile-time to basically just serve static html?